Jerry Seinfeld Turned Down $110 Million for a 10th Season — Then Went Back to Doing Stand-Up for $50 a Night

 The $110 Million "No"

-In 1998, Seinfeld was the most-watched comedy on American television.
+In 1998, Seinfeld was the most-watched comedy on American television, averaging 38 million viewers per episode in its final season.
 NBC was desperate to keep it going.
-They offered Jerry Seinfeld an unprecedented $5 million per episode for a 22-episode tenth season — $110 million guaranteed.
+They offered Jerry Seinfeld an unprecedented $5 million per episode for a 22-episode tenth season - $110 million guaranteed.

-After the show ended, Seinfeld didn't retire.
+After the show ended on May 14, 1998 - watched by 76 million viewers - Seinfeld didn't retire.
 He went back to what he'd been doing before the show made him famous: stand-up comedy.
 He performed in small clubs, working on new material from scratch, sometimes for audiences of a few dozen people.
 He'd gone from $5 million per episode to passing the hat at comedy clubs.

-When asked about the decision years later, Seinfeld was characteristically blunt: "I didn't need the money, and I wanted people to remember the show as great, not as the show that stayed too long."
-The show is now estimated to have generated over $4 billion in syndication revenue.
-Jerry's share from residuals alone makes the $110 million he turned down look like a rounding error.
+He later said: "I didn't need the money, and I wanted people to remember the show as great, not as the show that stayed too long."

 Frequently Asked Questions